Programme/Approved Electives for 2022/23

 Description of Module Assessment

-Annotated Bibliography (750-1000 words)Students will be required to prepare an annotated bibliography which outlines the material they wish to use for the essay assignment.
-They will be required to select 3 books/articles and write a critical analysis for each source outlining the central ideas, strengths and limitations of the source and a reflection on the usefulness of the source for the assignment.2: Essay weighted 60%
+Annotated Bibliography (750-1000 words)Students are required to select three (3) management-related articles and write a critical analysis for each source outlining the source's central ideas, strengths and limitations and a reflection on the source's usefulness for the assignment.2: Essay weighted 60%